saltamontes5k/Blockhead-Equip-Suffix/README.md

 # Blockhead EquipSuffix  v0.5d

 A lightweight companion plugin for **Blockhead** that provides suffix-based equipment model overrides alongside the original NIF files.
+Also adds a scriptless invisible equipment system.

 ## How it works